NaluKit/nalu/etc/wiki/10 Context.md

 Because the `AbstractModuleContext`-class implements the `IsModuleContext`-interface, you can use the `MyApplicationContext`-class inside the `Module`-annotation without any problem.

 ### Note
-This implementation might look a little bit boiler-platted, but it helps you to avoid a common project where all modules and the main module depend on!
+This implementation might look a little bit boiler-plated, but it helps you to avoid a common project where all modules and the main module depend on!